How To Find Help For Complex Post-Traumatic Stress Disorder: CPTSD Therapist

 We're here to support you through painful life experiences

-Finding a trusted therapist for C-PTSD can be challenging if you face barriers to treatment such as cost, time, availability, or distance.
+Finding a trusted therapist for CPTSD can be challenging if you face barriers to treatment such as cost, time, availability, or distance.
 If this is the case for you, consider reaching out to a professional through an online platform.

 Research shows that an online therapist can be as effective as an in-person therapist in treating PTSD.
 A recent study found that internet-based cognitive behavioral therapy is an acceptable alternative to traditional therapy for individuals with PTSD.
-A web-based counselor can maintain the therapeutic relationship found in more traditional settings, and you can choose whether you meet over the phone, via video, or through live chat sessions.
+A web-based therapist can maintain the therapeutic relationship found in more traditional settings, and you can choose whether you meet over the phone, via video, or through live chat sessions.

 Takeaway